ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/audio/soundcue.markdown

 ![SoundCue1](https://media.githubusercontent.com/media/zeroengineteam/ZeroFiles/master/doc_files/47918.png)

 If a SoundCue has multiple Sounds attached it can either randomly select which Sound to use each time it is played or it can play them sequentially.
-Each time a SoundCue is played it creates a new [SoundInstance ](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/audio/soundinstance.markdown), which can then be accessed in ZilchScripts to control the sound as it's playing.
+Each time a SoundCue is played it creates a new [SoundInstance ](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/audio/soundinstance.markdown), which can then be accessed in NadaScripts to control the sound as it's playing.
 Changing properties on the SoundInstance does not affect the properties on the SoundCue.

  ## Volume Settings